 Which procurement processes do in particular require transformation and increased flexibility?

 Primarily, it is sourcing and all related activities.
-Purchase justification, technical specifications, procurement commission that will make a final decision.
-While these wheels are turning not fast enough, the supplier is waiting.
+Purchase justification, technical specifications, and procurement commission that will make a final decision.
+While these wheels are not turning fast enough, the supplier is waiting.

 And even after making a favorable decision, the process is not closed.
 You have to create a request, align it with an internal customer, convert it to RFQ (request for quote) or RFP (request for proposal), and send it to a tendering portal.

 An even slower scenario (many state-owned enterprises do so today) is sending request letters to potential suppliers.
 As a result, correspondence exchange further delays the process.
 But each such activity can be digitized.
 You can get all the data online, integrate it with your ERP system, and send a request to a tendering portal from this system.

 It takes a lot of paperwork when working with suppliers.
 What slows down the process in this case?

 Again, endless contract negotiations between the customer and the supplier, as well as within the company.
 For example, several departments are involved in this process, and it may take a week for their managers to leave their comments.

 Today many businesses tend to align contracts during the tendering processes by attaching their contract forms to the projects.
 It means that suppliers can review the terms and conditions while you are collecting applications.
 In this case, you don’t waste your time on contract negotiations after a necessary supplier is found and launch the delivery process almost immediately after closing the tender.